ayush51/tutorial/tutorial.md

 <a name="video_chat"></a>
 #### Video chat

-Surfly also allows you to have a video chat option.
+Surfly also allows you communicate in your session with video chat.
 However, if you do not want to use it, it can be easily disabled.
-You can also set the video to be full screen, or restrict the quality.
+You can also maximise the video to full screen, or restrict the video quality.

 <a name="document_sharing"></a>
 #### Document sharing

 If you wish to share documents during the Surfly session, you can click the paper icon to the bottom right of the chat box, or the dock.
 Once you have clicked on it, you can upload a document from your desktop.
 The default for document sharing is that they can only be viewed, and not downloaded.
 However, you can change the settings so that the files can be downloaded.
 You may also disable the document sharing tool, if you wish.

 <a name="window_size"></a>
 #### Window Size options

-You can specify either the maximum or minimum size you want the window to be.
 The window is normally set to the person with the smallest screen, as this allows for a smooth transition into the Surfly session.
-However, if required, this can also be removed.
+You can, however, decide to set a maximum or minimum size for the window.
+Alternativly you may also remove it.

 <a name="drawing_mode"></a>
 #### Options for the drawing mode

 The drawing option allows the followers within the Surfly session to highlight the areas on the screen that they wish to bring attention to.
-The default options for the drawing function are that the mode is temporary (so will fade after a few minutes) and the color is yellow, however both of these can be changed.
+It works in a similar way to a highlighter, or a magic marker.
+The default options for the drawing function are that the mode is temporary (so will fade after a few minutes) and the color is yellow.
+Of course, if you would prefer to have something different, both of these parameters can be changed, or you can turn the drawing function off entirely.

 In our example website we adapted the code in order so that the drawing mode would be permanent, and that the color of the drawings would be a vibrant green: